2006 Ivory Coast toxic waste dump

-The 2006 Ivory Coast toxic waste dump was a health crisis in Ivory Coast in which a ship registered in Panama, the Probo Koala, chartered by the Singaporean-based oil and commodity shipping company Trafigura Beheer BV, offloaded toxic waste to an Ivorian waste handling company which disposed of it at the port of Abidjan.
+The 2006 Ivory Coast toxic waste dump was a health crisis in the Ivory Coast in which a ship registered in Panama, the Probo Koala, chartered by the Singaporean-based oil and commodity shipping company Trafigura Beheer BV, offloaded toxic waste to an Ivorian waste handling company which disposed of it at the port of Abidjan.
 The local contractor, a company called Tommy, dumped the waste at 12 sites in and around the city in August 2006.
 The dumping, which took place against a backdrop of instability in Abidjan as a result of the country's first civil war, allegedly led to 17 deaths and 20 hospitalisations, with a further 26,000 people treated for symptoms of poisoning.

 In the days after the dumping, almost 100,000 Ivorians sought medical attention after Prime Minister Charles Konan Banny opened the hospitals and offered free healthcare to the capital's residents.